hail-is/hail/python/hail/docs/hailpedia/matrix_table.rst

-Some useful methods to interact with matrix tables locally are :meth:`.MatrixTable.describe`, :meth:`.MatrixTable.head`, and :meth:`.MatrixTable.sample`. `describe` prints out the schema for all row fields, column fields, entry fields, and global fields as well as the row keys, and column keys. `head` returns a new matrix table with only the first N rows.
+Some useful methods to interact with matrix tables locally are :meth:`.MatrixTable.describe`, :meth:`.MatrixTable.head`, and :meth:`.MatrixTable.sample`. `describe` prints out the schema for all row fields, column fields, entry fields, and global fields as well as the row keys and column keys. `head` returns a new matrix table with only the first N rows.
 `sample` returns a new matrix table where the rows are randomly sampled with frequency `p`.